Bereshit - Genesis 1:1-6:8

 And the LORD regretted that he had made man on the earth, and it grieved him to his heart.
 So the LORD said, ”[…] I am sorry that I have made them.”
 Gen 6:6,7b

-However, the very last verse of the portion ends with a hope:
+However, the very last verse of this portion ends with hope:

 But Noah found favor in the eyes of the LORD.
 Gen 6:8